 The NEMICS annual workshop in February 2012 focussed on regional planning for cancer services.
 There was general agreement to work towards a more patient-centred and population-based approach, where health services collaborate to achieve better cancer care provision.

-Work has commenced for 2013–2014 to review the configuration and capability of cancer services and support services in the NEMICS region.
+In 2013–2014 there was a review of the configuration and capability of cancer services and support services in the NEMICS region.
 There will be a focus on reviewing and streamlining access and referral pathways, and service capability assessments to ensure optimal patient pathways are in place.

 Included in the project scope are:

 - All public and private providers of cancer services in the NEMICS region

 - All patients treated in the NEMICS region

 - Cancer surgical services and specialist cancer services located in the NEMICS region

 - Cancer support services located in the acute setting in the NEMICS region.

 A service map for the region and a review of referral pathways for some cancer services were identified as the first steps.

 Service map: Location of cancer services and cancer support services in the NEMICS region